grrwlf/nixrc/README.md

 nix-env
 -------
-Just an alias for system's nix-env, but with -I flag set to point to a development tree.
+Just an alias for system's nix-env, with -I flag set to point to a development tree.
 See ./nixrc for details.

 nix-dev-penv
 ------------